Gay village: Japan

 Shinjuku Ni-chōme, Tokyo's gay village, boasts the world's highest density of gay and lesbian bars, many of which are very small and highly curated to a particular scene.
-Some are intended for foreign tourists, while others give priority to regulars and court a certain subset of the local LGBT community, such as butch lesbians or the BDSM community.
-Ni-chōme is also home to Japan's first LGBT center, Pride House Tokyo Legacy.
+Some are intended for foreign tourists, while others give priority to regulars and court a certain subset of the local LGBTQ community, such as butch lesbians or the BDSM community.
+Ni-chōme is also home to Japan's first LGBTQ center, Pride House Tokyo Legacy.
 Like Pattaya's Boyztown, Nichō's business suffered during the pandemic, but it is slowly developing its former popularity.

 South America

-Bogota, Colombia has a prominent gay village called the Chapinero.
-The locus of the Chapinero's LGBT culture is one of the most famous gay nightclubs in the world, Theatron, which opened in the 1990s.
+Bogotá, Colombia, has a prominent gay village called the Chapinero.
+The locus of the Chapinero's LGBTQ culture is one of the most famous gay nightclubs in the world, Theatron, which opened in the 1990s.
 Before Theatron, the Chapinero had a vibrant drag ball scene that drew crowds from neighboring South American countries.